no5ix/no5ix.github.io/README.md

 # Usage

-1. Install Node.js version 10.13.0 and verify with `node -v`.
+1. Install Node.js version 10.13.0 ~ 22.19.0  and verify with `node -v`.
 Using this specific version is crucial—do not modify it.
+    1. if you use mac, you can run `brew install nvm`
+    2. `nvm install 22.19.0`
+    3. `nvm use 22.19.0`
 2. Delete the `source` folder in this project.
 3. Create a new `source` folder.
 4. Run `npm install -g hexo-cli`, then `npm install --force`.